werton13/Onboard-AzsCustomer/readme.md

  - add ability to preview monthly estimate for a tenant----(-)
  - add account password age verification-------------------(+)
  - add ALL accounts age verification ----------------------(-)
- - Write operation details as JSON & pack it to zip file---(-)

  - add new subscription for a new user of existing tenant--(-)
- - add autosave for thr default Azure Stack tools path in local folder, keeping in ccomputername - path pair, checking

   Fixes:
 - Get new CSP customer Azure SubscriptionID insteed of Azure Plan subscription ID-----(+)
 - Add RefreshToken secret age check and update for values older then 5 days-----------(+)
 - Add main form close event correct handling - main script exit without errors--------(+)

-FIXES:
- - New-PartnerAccessToken - when new PartnerAccessToken created by age condition - KeyVault secret updated incorrectly^ the access token created in a session is correct, but related refreshtoken writed in some incorrect form - neet to investigate -fixed
-ISSUES:
-Any incorrect login try  - unlock ASH subscription creation GUI

 version 2.1
   rewrited for PowerShell Az module